arjunisgoated/baby-bottle-pop/README.md

-# baby-bottle-pop
+# AR World
-A mobile AR application where users interact with markers that display a venues information/reviews
+AR World is an augmented reality mobile application that allows users to interact with the world around them.
+Users can visit places and view their information or leave reviews for others to see.
 <!-- # capstone

 ## Project Title - mARket